andela-technology/qualified-docs/content/creating-content/challenges/guides.md

 This guide describes how to use random tests as a means of cheating prevention.

 ### [Preconditions](/creating-content/challenges/guides/preconditions)
-Preconditions are often misused in challenges.
+Preconditions are easy to misuse in challenges.
 This guide offers suggestions for when and how to use preconditions to ensure they align with the goals of your challenge.